(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 It makes perfect sense, therefore, that as our dogs start to age (around 7 years old), we should feed them glucosamine supplements as one of the various preventive measures against arthritis.

 Glucosamine supplements help to improve joint health by supplementing the nourishment of the cartilage with more glucosamine than the body produces itself.

 Chondroitin, also known as chondroitin sulfate, is a naturally occurring compound found in cartilage.
-It also promotes healthy joints by neutralizing the effects of destructive enzymes, increasing water retention, and enhancing the elastic properties of cartilage.)
+It also promotes healthy joints by neutralizing the effects of destructive enzymes, increasing water retention, and enhancing the elastic properties of cartilage.

 Remember that, once started, dog arthritis is a permanent condition.
-Therefore, supplementation of glucosamine and chondroitin should not be stopped; otherwise, the arthritis dog joint will revert back to its degenerative condition.
+Therefore, supplementation of glucosamine and chondroitin should not be stopped.
+Otherwise, the arthritis dog joint will revert back to its degenerative condition.

 Glucosamine is generally safe for use in dogs, with the following exceptions: